Credits & Acknowledgements¶

 jpeg-compressor - Released to the Public Domain by Rich Geldreich.

-lz4 - Copyright 2013 Yann Collet, distributed under the New BSD License (3 Clause).
+lz4 - Copyright 2013 Yann Collet, distributed under the BSD 2-Clause license.

 stb - Released to the Public Domain by Sean Barrett.